 Christianity is the main religion of Latin America.
 Latin America has been eminently Catholic, but Protestantism is becoming increasingly important.

-The Hispanic America Countries of the Pacific are increasingly turning to the Asia-Pacific region (Chile, Peru, and Mexico belong to the APEC).
+The Hispanic America Countries of the Pacific are increasingly turning to the Asia-Pacific region (Chile, Peru, and Mexico belong to APEC).

 Several Latin American civilizations had arisen in pre-Columbian times.
 Arnold Toynbee identified four pre-Columbian civilizations: the Andean civilization (the Universal State was the Inca Empire, and Inca religion -Viracocha-), Maya (Mayan religions, polytheistic), Mexican and Yucatan (absorbed by the Mexican), none has survived.
 Although it should also be considered